STOCK CLEARANCE SALE - many prices reduced!

 - As with most log cabins, the roof is supplied unassembled with the rafters and roof boards cut to size

-- Substantial tongued and grooved timber floor boards
+- Substantial tongued and grooved timber floor boards in the log cabin

 - Pressure treated floor joists and foundation beams (lifetime preservative treatment)